ebramakramme-jpg/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Ebarm Akram Hanna**, also known as **Ebram Essa**.
 I’m a Data Analyst at Mashreq Bank.
-I will share the knowledge and make working with data enjoyable and engaging!
+I will share my knowledge and make working with data an enjoyable and engaging experience!